hatchjaw/faust-ddsp/README.md

 where $y$ is your learnable parameter, while $\hat{y}$ is your truth parameter; a suggested $\delta$ is 1.0.

 ###### Linear frequency-domain
 NB.
 This loss function converges to the global minimum for the range $[140, 1350]$ Hz.
 This was tested with a square and oscillatory waveform.
-A recurring issue one can notice is that the loss landscape is so varied that it fails to learn outside this range and gets stuck at local minimas.
+A recurring issue one can notice is that the loss landscape is so varied that it fails to learn outside this range and gets stuck at local minima.
 A possible solution to this issue is to introduce a better optimizer (rather than SGD), or a learning rate scheduler to solve such an issue.
-We report that RMSProp seems to break out of the minima at some threshold and it seems to train well until another minima.
+We report that RMSProp seems to break out of the minimum at some threshold and it seems to train well until another minimum.
 As a result, we suspect that the loss landscape is a series of plateaus and hence, a suitable learning rate scheduler (such as, an oscillating learning rate) and a good optimizer is required to solve this problem.

 ```faust
 learnLinearFreq(windowSize, optimizer)